ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ## Veeam on bare metal server
 {: #veeamvm_overview-baremetal-server}

 You can install Veeam v11 on a bare metal server.
-This installation is only supported on vSphere 7.0 with NSX-T.
+This installation is only supported on vSphere 7.0 with NSX-T™.

 For VMware Regulated Workloads, Veeam bare metal server is the only option.
 For Security and Compliance Readiness Bundle, Veeam bare metal server is the default option with a choice of switching to Veeam VM.